usaid-cs/yesterday-i-learned/random.md

 1. AlphaBay founder Alexandre Cazes decided it would be cool to end his own life when the site got shut down.
 1. Demetria "Demi" Lovato has that real last name.
 1. [Amputees are never handcuffed to a vehicle door](https://www.quora.com/How-are-amputees-handcuffed), because of liability issues should the vehicle be set on fire.
 Other wastes of time include trying to handcuff double amputees, or pregnant women that get arrested for some reason.
-1. Fun fact: if you have a car without a trunk, like a hatchback or a trunk, then [you can store your gun next to your seat, unlocked, underneath a blanket, pretty much indefinitely](http://firearmslaw.ca/gun-law-resources/firearms-storage-transportation/), as long as it is unloaded... legally speaking, anyway.
-Don't be surprised if a judge screws you over by saying [a car that isn't moving is considered storage](http://www.gunownersofcanada.ca/showthread.php?10081-Truck-or-Car-Gun), though.
 1. The original version of the Pokérap had mewtwo, but not mew.
 1. Ellen DeGeneres voiced Dory the blue tang.
 Blue tangs can live for 20 years.
 1. WiFi "Guest mode" mainly disables LAN access, not Internet access.
 Think your printers and network shares.